ddionrails/ddionrails/README.md

     - DJANGO_DEBUG should always be False for Production
     - DJANGO_SECRET_KEY should be long and random
     - ALLOWED_HOSTS should match your setup
+    - DEFAULT_FROM_EMAIL is the address password reset emails will be send from.
+    - FEEDBACK_TO_EMAILS is a list of Email adresses where feedback is supposed to be send to.
+List entries are separated by , and each entry contains a purpose and an email address separated by :.
+There are currently two feedback form purposes: search and statistics.

-- Uncomment the environment blocks in the docker-compose file to load the environment files.
+- Remove the comment in the environment blocks in the docker compose file to load the environment files.
-- Or create a docker-compose.override.yml file that sets the environment files.
+  Or create a docker-compose.override.yml file that sets the environment files.
 - Customize the docker/nginx/nginx.example.conf and rename it to nginx.conf.